o-flynn/o-flynn.github.io/README.md

-# Getting Started with Create React App and Fluent UI
+# Getting Started with Create React TextPage and Fluent UI

-This is a [Create React App](https://github.com/facebook/create-react-app) based repo that comes with Fluent UI pre-installed!
+This is a [Create React TextPage](https://github.com/facebook/create-react-app) based repo that comes with Fluent UI pre-installed!

 ## Available Scripts